HrithikAnchaliya/ReCord-Chat-App/ReadMe.md

 ![AddServer](https://user-images.githubusercontent.com/32984102/132946428-092048c7-9d35-4946-be8a-06c664004837.gif)

-## FOR FURTHER DEVELOPMNT AND QUERIES :wave:
+## FOR FURTHER DEVELOPMENT AND QUERIES :wave:

 If you have any *queries*, Please raise a **issue**.
 And *star* this Project if you use it and Yes, go-ahead and develop or change as you want by forking this project.